sarahtaji/cse15l-lab-reports/lab1.md

 ![image]("cd1.png"width="60"height="50")

-When 'cd' is used without an argument, it doesn't output anything.
+When the command is used without an argument, it doesn't output anything.
 It returns the user to the home directory.

 - Example 2: Using 'cd' with a path to a directory as an argument

 ![image](cd2.png)

-Now that 'cd' is used with a directory name as an argument, it has changed the working directory to the specified directory (/ git clone https:/github.com/ucsd-cse151f2315).
+Now that the command is used with a directory name as an argument, it has changed the working directory to the specified directory (/ git clone https:/github.com/ucsd-cse151f2315).

 - Example 3: Using 'cd' with a path to a file as an argument